thatsOven/custom-emulated-computer/README.md

 	- **Usage**: .waiting
 - `.endwaiting`
 	- Marks the last line of the waiting segment.
 	- The CPU will stop calling the waiting section when waiting once this line has been reached.
-If you plan on making the waiting section loop, you should add an empty word before the `.endwaiting` instruction to don't stop the code once the last line has been reached.
+If you plan on making the waiting section loop, this statement should be omitted.
 	- **Usage**: .endwaiting
 # GPU
 ## Full color code